Hyperlinks to projects and websites.

 Ancient texts, modern technology,edited and programmed by Professor David Sturgeon.
 A unique resource for students of the Chinese classics.
 My favorite feature is the ability to view different versions of a text, as well as near-identical passages from different texts.
 Here it is in action for the 诗经 (Classic of Poetry).
 The reader is empowered to observe, at a glance, the process of textual changes during long centuries of scholarly transmission.

-Worth Keeping in Mind
+Worth Keeping in a Back Pocket

 - The Black Vault.
 John Greenewald, Jr. has amassed an enormous collection of declassified government documents by exercising rights granted under the USA’s Freedom of Information Act (FOIA).